What is CBN and How Does It Differ from CBD?

 Even though CBD and THC are the main two naturally occurring chemicals found primarily in Cannabis sativa, several other phytocannabinoids make up hemp’s molecular structure – over 100 approximately.

 One of these minor phytocannabinoids, particularly, is gaining attention because of its involvement in the entourage effect, and its relation to THC molecules.
-This cannabinoid is cannabidiol, also known as CBN.
+This cannabinoid is cannabinol, also known as CBN.

 Here, we’ll discuss what is CBN, how it works with your body, the difference between CBN vs. CBD, and how you can incorporate CBN into your routine if you’re not doing so already.